⟵ Back to Articles

 Commentary

 Khyal, or Khayal, is a Perso-Arabic word that means imagination, thought, idea, or reflection.
-In Hindustani classical music, early musical styles were Dhrupad and Dhamar.
-While scholars debate on the first known evidence of the Khyal style by Qawwals during the Mughal period, they ignorantly or deliberately omit the Khyal of the Tenth Sovereign.
-Khyal connotes a song that is creative in nature and execution, in both lyrics and music, as it is also an improvisation; it is an interpretive singing.
-Its composition is usually short, romantic, or devotional, and sung solo.
+In Hindustani classical music, the early musical styles were Dhrupad and Dhamar.
+Scholars debate Amir Khusrau as the first known singer of the Khyal style popularized by Qawwals during the Mughal period, but they often overlook the Khyal of the Tenth Sovereign.
+Khyal connotes a song that is creative in both lyrics and music, as it involves improvisation and interpretive singing.
+Its composition is usually short, romantic, or devotional and is sung solo.
 It has been the dominant style since the mid-1800s.

-In 1705 in Panjab, Guru Gobind Singh Sahib, the Sovereign, in a worldly perspective, is separated from the Khalsa, the Sikhs, the family, the forts, the literature, the wealth, the Nila (blue steed), the Baj (hawk), the wealth, and so much more, after leaving the city of Anandpur.
+In 1705 in Panjab, Guru Gobind Singh Sahib, The Sovereign, in a worldly perspective, is separated from the Khalsa, the Sikhs, the family, the forts, the literature, the wealth, the Nila (blue steed), the Baj (hawk), the wealth, and so much more, after leaving the city of Anandpur Sahib.
 The Sovereign is in the forests of Machhiwara in late December.
 The Sovereign is alone but not lonely.
-I imagine, in that scenario where concerns and worries are heightened to great anxieties and stress in human terms, what mattered most to Our Sovereign?
+I imagine that in that scenario where concerns and worries are heightened to great anxieties and stress in human terms, what mattered most to Our Sovereign?

-Our Sovereign sings the most cherished words to date by the Sikhs and the admirers of the Sovereign, which captures the emotions embedded in Panjabi and South Asian psyche: “To the Beloved Friend …”!
+Our Sovereign sings the most cherished words to date by the Sikhs and the admirers of The Sovereign, which capture the emotions embedded in Panjabi and South Asian psyche: “To the Beloved Friend …”!
 The call is to the 1-Beloved-Friend.
 The call is for the condition of the disciples.
-On Vaisakhi Day 1699, the Guru was the Sovereign.
+On Vaisakhi Day 1699, the Guru was The Sovereign.
 The disciples were the Sikhs who became the Khalsa.
 Since that Vaisakhi moment, the Guru also became the disciple of the Khalsa.
 My Sovereign calls on the 1 on behalf of the Khalsa!

 Our Sovereign continues: O 1-Beloved-Friend, without You, without Your remembrance and connection, nothing matters.
 To rest or sleep under the comforter or blanket this winter is like having a real illness or sickness.
 To rest or live in the house this winter is like living in the snake’s den or pit.
-My Sovereign equates living comfortably during the cold nights of late December while the Khalsa struggles to be a reflective mental condition or escapism.
+My Sovereign voices living comfortably during the cold nights of late December while the Khalsa was struggling in Panjab.
+Is this my reflective mental condition?
+Am I escaping relating to the current Sikh struggles?
 Is the venom within me not paining me?
 When will I come out of my hellish pit?

-Our Sovereign continues: I am pleased with sleeping on my Friend’s bed on the bare earth.
-No earthly mattress matters, 1’s natural mattress is all right!
+Our Sovereign continues: I am pleased with sleeping on my Friend’s bed of the bare earth.
+No earthly mattress matters; 1’s natural mattress is all right!
 Pleasing or making this village-body happy in this cold December is like living in the kiln.
-The body is the village and is already burning in the 1’s separation.
+The body is the village, already burning in the 1’s separation.
 Why even consider putting it in the kiln?
 Do I know what element or dimension of the Friend is good for me?
 Where is my warmth coming from?
 Will I feed khera-happiness for the body, or will I feed hal-condition for friendship?
 Am I able to call the 1 my Beloved Friend?

 Note: We are very finite; our understanding is finite too.
 We aspire to deepen our relationship with the Guru.
 In this translation and commentary, we focused more on meaning, context, and message and less on literalism and poetics.
 We aspire to learn and live the message to end our separation from the 1.